 Scheduling the Prospectus

-To schedule the prospectus the student submits an original signed Announcement of Prospectus Presentation to the associate dean for Graduate Studies and Research AND emails one copy of the prospectus to [email protected] at least 15 calendar days prior to the presentation.
+To schedule the prospectus the student submits an original signed Announcement of Prospectus Presentation to the associate dean for doctorate studies and research AND emails one copy of the prospectus to [email protected] at least 15 calendar days prior to the presentation.

 Recommendation to Candidacy

-The student submits a completed Recommendation to Doctoral Candidacy form to the Office of Academic Assistance and Graduate Admissions upon successful presentation of the prospectus and all other requirements for doctoral candidacy.
+The student submits a completed Recommendation to Doctoral Candidacy form to the Office of Graduate Student Services upon successful presentation of the prospectus and all other requirements for doctoral candidacy.
 After a successful presentation of the prospectus, students may begin dissertation work.

 Select a Format